cmake-js/cmake-js/README.md

-  -r, --runtime          the runtime to use                             [string] -v, --runtime-version  the runtime version to use                     [string] -a, --arch             the architecture to build in                   [string] --CD                   Custom argument passed to CMake in format:
+  -r, --runtime          the runtime to use                             [string] -v, --runtime-version  the runtime version to use                     [string] -a, --arch             the architecture to build in                   [string] -p, --parallel         the number of threads cmake-js can use         [number] --CD                   Custom argument passed to CMake in format:
                          -D<your-arg-here>                              [string]
   -i, --silent           Prevents CMake.js to print to the stdio       [boolean]